rj79/uHeaps/README.md

     // Get the smallest element, which is e3
     Element* m = heap.getMin();

-    // If an element is updated, it needs to be removed from the MinHeap, and then re-added

     // Remove and return the smallest element.
 Note that the element is only removed from the heap, it still exists and has not been destroyed. m = heap.removeMin();